What Is Spatter In Welding?

 ‘Dirty’ steel, rust, paint, oil, mill scale – are all contaminants that the welding arc has to contend with when forming your weld.

 As the Arc tries to burn through them it uses up the voltage/Amps available to your MIG welder to weld.
 Those contaminants contribute to a cold weld pool – I covered earlier how a cold weld pool causes spatter.

-10. The Method your Welder Uses to Melt the Welding Wire
+10. The Method Your Welder Uses To Melt Your Welding Wire

 As a home welder with a MIG welder using 120 volt.